 We print exclusively on U.S.-made, non sweatshop cotton clothing produced by American Apparel and Royal Apparel.
 Baby Wit is constantly researching alternatives for baby and youth apparel production, as we are eager to be working with 100% sweatshop-free manufacturers.
 Many of our shirts are made from organic cotton and are noted as such.
 Tender Wondersuits are manufactured right here in Portland Oregon by a seamstress we've worked with for over 10 years although currently we are trying to move all production of our Tender Wonder line inhouse.
 The fabrics are sourced from manufacturers in LA who maintain sustainable practices.
 We use organic cotton blends when we hand-dye.
 We use remants from larger product runs (fabric that is left over from larger manufacturers) for our Wondersuits that we do not hand-dye.
 We try to purchase organic fabrics whenever possible.

 We try and purchase the products we don't make ourselves from local manufacturers.
 These products tend to be handmade by one or two person shops like ourselves.
 We do offer products produced overseas and they are noted as such.
-We hope that by 2015 to be carrying exclusively US made products.
 Most overseas products are shoes as apparently making shoes in the USA is impossible.
 Also, many of our licensed rock products are made overseas.
 This is because the companies that are granted licenses tend to be much larger and therefore more motivated to produce monetary profits for their shareholders.
 We are slowly trying to move away from licensed products and only selling Babywit and Tender Wonder branded products produced in our facility.
 As our stock sells out on these items we will not be replentishing them.
 We feel that there are tons of other websites carrying these same rock shirts anyway.
 We hope you think of our websites as a destination for US made goods, original art you won't find anywhere else and small batch clothing made in Portland.